 Power supply: Generator

-Communications: Since our last visit, the camp has had a good satellite connection installed, which gives it a satellite phone for use in emergency.
+Communications: The camp has recently had a good satellite connection installed, which gives it a satellite phone for use in emergency.

 TV & radio: There is no TV or radio – this is deepest Africa!

 Water supply notes: There is running hot and cold water in every room which is heated by solar power.

 Health & safety

 Medical care: There is a first-aid kit on site for minor illnesses and injuries.
 For more serious cases, Beho Beho has links with the flying-doctor service in Dar es Salaam.
 Two walking guides have had advanced first-aid training.

 Security measures: There are guards around the camp and at night you will be escorted to and from your room.

 Fire safety: There are fire extinguishers in all of the rooms and communal areas.
 There is an emergency horn in each of the bandas.

 Laundry facilities: There is a free laundry service included, although, as in many camps, underwear is not accepted.
 Washing powder is supplied in the bathrooms.